-Gender, race and ethnicity, and age are all key factors.
+Sex, race and ethnicity, and age are all key factors.
 Younger women, and especially younger women of color, are most at risk.

 People with rheumatic diseases and suppressed immune systems, such as lupus patients, may be more vulnerable to the disease known as COVID-19, which is caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 However, this is not yet certain.